 - List of previous visiting Students and Scholars

-The MIT Portugal Program is inviting applications by MPP scholars from all focus areas and all participating institutions for extended visits to MIT.
+The MIT Portugal Program is inviting applications by MPP faculty from all focus areas and all participating institutions for extended visits to MIT.

-Interested scholars should plan for extended visits of at least 4 months and up to 12 months.
+Interested faculty should plan for extended visits of at least 4 months and up to 12 months.
 Longer visits will be prioritized.
 MIT will cover a portion of the visitor’s living expenses, up to $1,500 (USD) per month for a maximum of 6 months.
+Although the program for visiting scholars is primarily designed for MPP faculty, a very limited number of MPP postdoctoral researchers might also qualify, though only in exceptional cases.
+MIT might be able to cover a portion of the postdoctoral visitor’s living expenses, up to $500 (USD) per month for a maximum of 6 months.

 - Intended timing and duration of your stay